-Several TiePie engineering measuring instruments can be used as an arbitrary waveform generator (AWG).
-An AWG is an instrument that can generate repetitive or single shot signals.
+An arbitrary waveform generator is an instrument that can generate repetitive or single shot signals.
 The signals can have a predefined standard shape like a sine wave or a square wave as in a conventional function generator.
 However, the signals can also have an arbitrary shape, defined by the user.
-These signals can be created using the Multi Channel software or an external program or can be signals previously measured by the oscilloscope and loaded in the generator.
+These signals can be created using the Multi Channel oscilloscope software or an external program or can be signals previously measured by the oscilloscope and loaded in the generator.

-A waveform generator is an essential instrument in testing circuits.
+A function generator is an essential instrument in testing circuits.
 It can be used to apply a signal to a circuit under test, to test the functionality of that circuit.

-The arbitrary waveform generator features a large display showing all properties of the generated signal, including a graph displaying the signal shape of the actual signal being generated.
+The function generator features a large display showing the signal shape of the actual signal being generated.

 The generator has three trigger output signals which can be used to trigger e.g. the oscilloscope: